Slack and Jira Integration: Step-by-Step Guide

 Both of these are great options that should fulfil most of your needs – including creating Jira tickets directly from Slack.

-If you want to map users across platforms, or trigger advanced workflows you may also consider Conclude’s integration, which comes with additional ticketing options and functionality that are not just limited to Jira issues and tasks.
+If you want tickets to sync both ways in real-time, you may also consider Conclude’s integration, which includes additional ticketing options and functionality – not just limited to Jira issues and tasks.

-Learn more about Conclude Apps for Slack here.
+Learn more about Conclude Apps for Slack and Connected Apps for cross-platform ticketing.

 Conclude’s Jira and Slack Integration